 Consider the use case where the content of your subscription website is free to paying subscribers, and you would like to give non-subscribers a taste of what is in there.
-To implement this you will have to keep track of the pages that visitors see, how many they have already seen, and in what timeframe.
+With BlueConic, you can implement this to keep track of the pages visitors see, how many they have already seen, and in what time frame.

 Content Meter listening to the rescue!
-The Content Meter listener is very flexible in metering visitors and can fire events that will trigger dialogues, for example to warn or block visitors when they reach configured limits.
+The BlueConic Content Meter Listener is very flexible in metering visitors and can fire events that will trigger dialogues, for example, to warn or block visitors when they reach configured limits.

 Configuring the Content Meter listener in BlueConic

 Set the "Expire At" number to the number of metered views that should trigger the "views exceeded" dialogue.
-E.g., setting it to 9 will allow the visitor 8 metered views and the 9th view will trigger a "views exceeded" dialogue.
+For example, setting it to 9 will allow the visitor 8 metered views and the 9th view will trigger a "views exceeded" dialogue.
 Activate "Meter unique pages only" to increase the view count only for each unique page viewed, viewing the same page twice will not increase the view count.
 Deactivate the option if you want to have the view count increased even when reloading a page already viewed.

-"Reset after" provides two options: "Rolling window" of the number of days you specify, or "Calendar Month".
+There are two reset options: "Rolling window" for the number of days you specify, or "Calendar Month."

-Activate the "Throw events once per meter reset" to only get events thrown once until the next reset, as opposed to having them thrown every time they occur.
+Select this option to have events thrown only once until the next reset, as opposed to having them thrown each time they occur.

 Typically, not all content on a website should be metered.
-The include and exclude rules allow you to define which content should and which content shouldn't be increasing the metered view count.
+The include and exclude rules let you define which content should or shouldn't be increasing the metered view count.

-Exclude rules define when counting views should be skipped - either for all following views, or the first X views when the rule is matched.
+Exclude rules define when counting views should be skipped - either for all the following views, or the first X views when the rule is matched.
 Exclude rules take precedence over include rules.

 In the example above metered views aren't counted for visitors coming from Google or Facebook.